 - a minimum of three weeks of shadowing shifts

-- first aid training.
+- and first aid training.

-- Career development and progression opportunities
+- career development and progression opportunities.

 We welcome and encourage applications from everyone.
 We strive for a workforce that is representative of our society and pride ourselves as being an employer of choice.

-Find out more about how we champion diversity and inclusion in the workplace.
+Read about how we champion diversity and inclusion in the workplace.

 Search for jobs